-- Providing additional water from the local surface water supplies of the White Mfolozi River, possibly including the raising of Klipfontein Dam. - Implementation of Water Conservation and Demand Management measures, as a result of high system losses in the White Mfolozi River water supply systems.
+- Providing additional water from the local surface water supplies of the White Mfolozi River, possibly including the raising of Klipfontein Dam. - Review the proposal to construct an off-channel storage dam on the KwaNkweme River with a runof-river scheme on the upper Black Mfolozi River.

-- Pressure and Leakage management for Vryheid, Ulundi and Emondlo BWSS, the high average operating pressures may be contributing this leakage. - Retrofitting and consumer metering implementation will improve the revenue sufficiency of the Zululand DM and the local municipality by selling an additional 1.85 million m3/annum, while retrofitting will reduce the consumer use by approximately 1.85 million m3/annum (DWS, 2014). - Improving the operating practices between Klipfontein Dam and Ulundi weir (losses of around 17%) is critical.
+- Implementation of Water Conservation and Demand Management measures, as a result of high system losses in the White Mfolozi River water supply systems. - Pressure and Leakage management for Vryheid, Ulundi and Emondlo BWSS, the high average operating pressures may be contributing this leakage. - Retrofitting and consumer metering implementation will improve the revenue sufficiency of the Zululand DM and the local municipality by selling an additional 1.85 million m3/annum, while retrofitting will reduce the consumer use by approximately 1.85 million m3/annum (DWS, 2014). - Improving the operating practices between Klipfontein Dam and Ulundi weir (losses of around 17%) is critical.
 Changes to the current release patterns from Klipfontein Dam by synchronising with the Ulundi weir capacity and the abstraction for Ulundi can reduce the river losses.
 The scheduling of releases from Klipfontein Dam in order to reduce water losses in the system along the White Mfolozi River and at the Ulundi Weir is important.
 This should be supported by a system to monitor the movement of water and sediment.